jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 --------------------------------------

 Generally, an issue should be opened describing a piece of proposed work and the issues it solves before a pull request is opened.
-Your issue should go through a brief triage process to ensure that it meets our definition of ready before we merge any pull requests that relate to it.
+A triager will ensure that your issue it meets our definition of ready before we can merge any pull requests that relate to it.

 Issue Management
 ^^^^^^^^^^^^^^^^